pfdt/google-sheets-custom-functions/README.md

 - Copy paste the app you want.
 - Read and follow the Script configuration steps.

+### airtable sync
+__This script sync your AirTable datas to a Google Sheets document__

+It can be used with a clock trigger to have automatic updates.

+Options available : sync one or multiple bases/views, sync all columns or only selected ones, store attachments to Google Drive...

+The code is an improved version of [robiningelbrecht](https://github.com/robiningelbrecht/airtable-google-sheets-backup) work.

 ### tweet logger
 __This script log tweets informations to a Google Sheets document, based on searched term, hashtag or twitter query.__

 It can be used with a clock trigger to have automatic updates.

 The tweet informations logged are : date, username, user handle, tweet id, user followers count, user followings count, tweet text, retweets count, likes count, tweet status, RT reply user, RT reply id.